danWatkinson/snapp-vtt/README.md

 The `seedAll` command:
 - Scans the specified folder for subdirectories
-- Processes each subdirectory, looking for `worlds.json` and `campaigns.json` files
+- Processes each subdirectory, looking for `worlds.json` files
-- Seeds worlds first, then campaigns in each subdirectory
-- Skips missing files gracefully (e.g., if a subdirectory only has `worlds.json`)
+- Campaigns are nested within `worlds.json`, so they're seeded automatically with their worlds
 - Authenticates once at the start for efficiency

 **Options:**